-The scheme may use 100% of net assets of Equity & Equity related instruments derivative exposure as mentioned in the Indicative Asset for hedging purpose and shall not exceed 50% of net assets for other than hedging purpose.
-Further, Investment in derivatives instruments may also use in the manner permitted by Regulations / guidelines issued by SEBI from time to time.
+The scheme may use 100% of net assets of Equity & Equity related instruments derivative exposure only for hedging purpose.
+Further, in case of other than hedging purpose, the scheme shall not exceed 50% of net assets.
+For example, if the scheme uses 50% of net assets for hedging purpose then the scheme shall use other 50% for other than hedging purpose and if the scheme uses 100% of net assets for hedging purpose then the scheme shall not use any exposure for other than hedging purpose.
+The cumulative gross exposure through equity, debt, derivative positions (including fixed income derivatives), repo transactions, Real Estate Investment

+Trusts (REITs), Infrastructure Investment Trusts (InvITs) and such other securities/assets which will be subject to SEBI approval in line with Regulation 18 (15A) of SEBI (Mutual Fund) Regulations, 1996, in case of any modification/changes in the SID of the scheme.
 The Scheme may use derivatives for such purposes as maybe permitted by the Regulations, including for the purpose of hedging and portfolio balancing, based on the opportunities available and subject to guidelines issued by SEBI from time to time.